 Sabre Red 360 class

-Classes in the Sabre Red 360 Developer Toolkit that include most of the behaviors that both developers and end-users need, specifically for Sabre Red 360
+Classes in the Sabre Red 360 Software Development Kit that include most of the behaviors that both developers and end-users need, specifically for Sabre Red 360

 The Sabre Red 360 classes improve the handling of applications and meet usability requirements within Sabre Red 360.